This page is designed to answer the following questions:

 Agreed ways of working may also be referenced in an individual’s care plan or your job description.

 Why you must work in the ways agreed by your employer

 It is important that you work in line with your employer’s agreed ways of working for several reasons.

-First of all your employer may ask you to work in a certain way to ensure your safety and the safety of those around.
-It may also be to ensure that you work within the boundaries of the law and adhere to current legislation.
-Some agreed ways of working may be in place so that the care and support you provide meets the individual’s needs and preferences or upholds their dignity and human rights.
+First of all, your employer may ask you to work in a certain way to ensure your safety and the safety of others.
+Also, working in adherence to agreed ways of working will ensure that you work within the boundaries of the law.
+For example, Health & Safety policies and procedures are written to ensure that employees work in a way that adheres to Health & Safety legislation.
+Some agreed ways of working might be in place so that the care and support you provide meets the individual’s needs and preferences or upholds their dignity and human rights.

 If you fail to follow agreed ways of working, it could result in harm to yourself or others or damage to property or equipment.
 It could also lead to working in a way that is unlawful or a service user’s needs not being met.

 How to demonstrate that you work in line with agreed ways of working

 Some examples of agreed ways of working and ways that you can demonstrate that you work in line with them include: